GLab/glab.github.io/manuals/user/topology/editor.md

 ![](../../img/editor-devices-tab.png)

 The devices tab contains most [templates](../../element/template) for [device elements](../../element/device).
 You can add a device to your topology by clicking on one of the buttons there, and then clicking on the target position of the workspace.

+There are special _Upload own image_ devices.
+These are devices which will be prepared directly, and you will be prompted to [upload your own custom image](../../elememt/device/image) directly.

 ### Network